Saturday August 24, 2019 - by Errer

 We noticed tourists in large groups climbing the falls with a guide holding each other’s hands in a chain as support.
 Remco and I really had to laugh about this actually.

 I have to say, the falls and it’s surroundings are amazing!
 What it makes a disappointment, is that it’s all very touristy.
 If you want to do the climb, your guide expects a tip at the end.
 Also, the photographer who will take some photos expects a tip.
-Bring a waterproof camera or a waterproof pouch to put your phone in and make your own pictures.
+Bring a waterproof camera or a waterproof pouch to put your phone in and make your own figures.

 Is climbing in a group certainly not your thing, choose to take the staircase along the falls.